JakeSteam/blog-programming/_drafts/2023-01-12-openrs2-archives-mission-to-rescue-old-runescape-caches.md

 So what are these caches?
 Well, they contain most of the game's resources (sounds, textures, models, etc) but none of the player's data or anything sensitive.
 They are used to reduce loading screens within the game, and are automatically replaced over time as the game updates.

-This means that anyone who regularly plays the game won't have these missing old caches, only people who haven't touched the game in a decade!
+This means that anyone who regularly plays the game won't have all of these old caches, only a copy from just before the 5-6 times the location / format has changed over the years, and from their most recent version played.

 ## Why preserve the caches?